 In addition to the ELA standards, educators can find disciplinary literacy connections within the Oklahoma Academic Standards for mathematics, science, and social studies.
-Disciplinary literacy, "embedded within content-area classes such as math, science, and social studies, should be a focus of middle and secondary school settings" (Shanahan, 2008).
+Shanahan (2008) describes disciplinary literacy as "embedded within content-area classes such as math, science, and social studies, should be a focus of middle and secondary school settings" (Shanahan, 2008).